msanguineti/terii/docs/guide/actions.md

 ## Dispatch

-The `dispatch` method is part of the Beedle object and runs actions for you.
+The `dispatch` method is part of the Terii object and runs actions for you.
 You can `dispatch` wherever there's a reference to your store.
 Let's use the `storeInstance` object from the [previous step](/guide/state.html).

 ```javascript
 // An initialised store.
 Params redacted for brevity